 What is your political background?
 I got involved in politics when I was still a student at university in 1978.
 I differed from the National Party or the governing party at that stage and I decided I needed to get involved in politics.
 In 1987, I participated in the elections and lost my constituency and then in 1988 I became a mayor at local government level.
 I participated in the 1989 elections again and I was elected as a Member of Parliament.
 In 1999 I went to the North West Provincial Legislature for two years and came back to Parliament in 2001.
 I can say I have an experience on local, provincial and national level.

 What does my job as an MP entail?
 I have a constituency and a large part of my job as a Member of Parliament is to try and solve problems from the electorate.
-The other part of my job is to attend committee meetings in Parliament and this is a very important part of the working of Parliament.
-The public only sees us when delivering speeches in the National Assembly, but they do not understand that the real work is happening in the committees.
+The other part of my job is to attend committee meetings in Parliament and this is a very important part of Parliamentary functions.
+The public only sees us when delivering speeches in the National Assembly, but they do not understand that the real work is happening in the Committees.
 We also make speeches in Parliament and this is what the public often sees.
 I also have social duties, for instance I would sometimes be requested to attend a funeral of a farmer who had been murdered.

 What is your impression of the Fifth parliament so far?
 I do not have a good impression of the Fifth Parliament as I think it has degenerated the ethics and the decorum of Parliament to a certain extent.
 I will be quite blatant about it and say that the EFF just want to spread propaganda to the general public.
 More people might be watching what is happening in Parliament now but I do not agree with the way the EFF is conducting itself in the House.
 It is possible to have a robust debate, but you cannot set an example of ill-discipline because we must set an example as Members of Parliament.
 I think the Fifth Parliament is not good so far and the EFF was part of the problem.